-Project HOPE: Nyangombe – Nyangombe, Zambia
+Project HOPE: Nyangombe – Northwestern Province, Zambia

 Orphan Care: Nyangombe is a rural area in the northwestern province of Zambia.
 Under the leadership of Charles Kafweta, vulnerable orphans in the villages surrounding the centre receive care through funding for their school fees and basic necessities.
 Community care groups facilitate regular check-in with the children and visit them at school and home.
-In 2017, Project HOPE will work with Charles and his teams to provide funding for orphans’ school fees.

 Widow Support: The network of care groups also track with vulnerable widows in area villages.
 Basic needs are provided as well as emotional and spiritual support.
 In addition to food resources and needs, Charles and his team identify opportunities for widows to become self-sustaining through agricultural endeavors and other basic trades.
-In 2017, Project HOPE will assist the team at Nyangombe with funding for widow support and special projects.

-Project HOPE: Chipata – Chipata, Zambia
+Project HOPE: Chipata – Eastern Province, Zambia

 Orphan Care: Geoffrey and Martha Muvumbo have undertaken leadership of Project HOPE’s community engagement of orphans in this area of Zambia.
 Working in the local community, the Muvumbo’s identify vulnerable children in need of their school fees being facilitated.
 In addition to the education support, Geoffrey and Martha are able to give the children additional encouragement through programming at the Family Centre.
-In 2017, Project HOPE will work with the Muvumbo’s to provide funding to pay for orphans’ school fees.

 Widow’s Conference: In June 2013 the Muvumbo’s also hosted Chipata’s inaugural business training seminar for widows.
 The successful conference has also generated additional community support as well as a vibrant community support network for widows.
-In 2017, Project HOPE will work with the Muvumbo’s to provide funding to finance the widow’s conference.

 Project HOPE: Widows International – Lusaka, Zambia

-Project HOPE: Able Communities – Burkina Faso
+Project HOPE: Able Communities – Ouagadougou, Burkina Faso

 Soap Making Program: The objective of the program is to equip the youth with a skill for a potential career and to get them off the streets.
 After a period of three months of training, each youth will be entrusted with $100 to start their own soap making business.